 Therefore, the nominal rate of return can be calculated as follows,

 Nominal Rate of Return = 4%

-While computing return from investments, the difference between nominal rate and real return is determined and this will adjust to the existing purchasing power.
+While computing returns from investments, the difference between nominal rate and real return is determined and this will adjust to the existing purchasing power.
 If the expected inflation rate is high, the investors would further expect a higher nominal rate.

 One should note that this concept can be misleading.
-For instance, an investor may be holding a Government/Municipal Bond and a Corporate bond which has a face value of $1,000 with an expected rate of 5%.
+For instance, an investor may be holding a Government/Municipal Bond and a Corporate bond that has a face value of $1,000 with an expected rate of 5%.
 One would assume that the bonds are of equal value.
 However, corporate bonds are generally taxed @25-30% in comparison to Government bonds which are tax-free.
 Thus, their real rate of return is completely different.

 Assume Andrew purchases a CD (Certificate of Deposit) worth $150 at an annual rate of interest of 5%.
 Thus, annual earnings is = $150 * 5% = $7.50.